 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Ginger is among the healthiest (and most delicious) spices on the planet.
+Ginger is a flowering plant that originated in Southeast Asia.
+It’s among the healthiest (and most delicious) spices on the planet.

 Here are 11 health benefits of ginger that are supported by scientific research.

-Ginger has a very long history of use in various forms of traditional/alternative medicine.
-It has been used to help digestion, reduce nausea and help fight the flu and common cold, to name a few.
+Ginger has a very long history of use in various forms of traditional and alternative medicine.
+It’s been used to aid digestion, reduce nausea, and help fight the flu and common cold, to name a few of its purposes.

 The unique fragrance and flavor of ginger come from its natural oils, the most important of which is gingerol.

-Gingerol is the main bioactive compound in ginger, responsible for much of its medicinal properties.
-It has powerful anti-inflammatory and antioxidant effects (
+Gingerol is the main bioactive compound in ginger.
+It’s responsible for much of ginger’s medicinal properties.

-Ginger is a popular spice.
-It is high in gingerol, a substance with powerful anti-inflammatory and antioxidant properties.
+Ginger is high in gingerol, a substance with powerful anti-inflammatory and antioxidant properties.

 Ginger appears to be highly effective against nausea (

-However, ginger had no effect on vomiting episodes in this study.
+However, this review concluded that ginger had no effect on vomiting episodes (

-Although ginger is considered safe, talk to your doctor before taking large amounts if you are pregnant.
-Some believe that large amounts can raise the risk of miscarriage, but there are currently no studies to support this.
+Although ginger is considered safe, talk to your doctor before taking large amounts if you’re pregnant.

-Just 1–1.5 grams of ginger can help prevent various types of nausea.
-This applies to sea sickness, chemotherapy-related nausea, nausea after surgery, and morning sickness.
+Just 1–1.5 grams of ginger can help prevent various types of nausea, including chemotherapy-related nausea, nausea after surgery, and morning sickness.

-It involves degeneration of the joints in the body, leading to symptoms like joint pain and stiffness.
+It involves degeneration of the joints in the body, leading to symptoms such as joint pain and stiffness.

-Another study found that a combination of ginger, mastic, cinnamon and sesame oil, can reduce pain and stiffness in osteoarthritis patients when applied topically (
+Another study from 2011 found that a combination of topical ginger, mastic, cinnamon, and sesame oil can help reduce pain and stiffness in people with OA of the knee (

-There are some studies showing ginger to be effective at reducing symptoms of osteoarthritis, which is a very common health problem.
+There are some studies showing ginger to be effective at reducing symptoms of osteoarthritis, especially osteoarthritis of the knee.

 This area of research is relatively new, but ginger may have powerful anti-diabetic properties.

-There was also a 28% reduction in the ApoB/ApoA-I ratio, and a 23% reduction in markers for oxidized lipoproteins.
-These are both major risk factors for heart disease.
+There was also a 28% reduction in the Apolipoprotein B/ApolipoproteinA-I ratio and a 23% reduction in malondialdehyde (MDA), which is a byproduct of oxidative stress.
+A high ApoB/ApoA-I ratio and high MDA levels are both major risk factors for heart disease (

 However, keep in mind that this was just one small study.
 The results are incredibly impressive, but they need to be confirmed in larger studies before any recommendations can be made.

-Ginger has been shown to lower blood sugar levels and improve various heart disease risk factors in patients with type 2 diabetes.
+Ginger has been shown to lower blood sugar levels and improve various heart disease risk factors in people with type 2 diabetes.

-Chronic indigestion (dyspepsia) is characterized by recurrent pain and discomfort in the upper part of the stomach.
+Chronic indigestion is characterized by recurrent pain and discomfort in the upper part of the stomach.

 Ginger appears to speed up emptying of the stomach, which can be beneficial for people with indigestion and related stomach discomfort.

-Menstrual pain (dysmenorrhea) refers to pain felt during a woman’s menstrual cycle.
+Dysmenorrhea refers to pain felt during the menstrual cycle.

 One of the traditional uses of ginger is for pain relief, including menstrual pain.

-In one study, 150 women were instructed to take 1 gram of ginger powder per day, for the first 3 days of the menstrual period (
+In a 2009 study, 150 women were instructed to take either ginger or a nonsteroidal anti-inflammatory drug (NSAID) for the first 3 days of the menstrual period.

 Ginger appears to be very effective against menstrual pain when taken at the beginning of the menstrual period.

-High levels of LDL lipoproteins (the bad cholesterol) are linked to an increased risk of heart disease.
+High levels of LDL (bad) cholesterol are linked to an increased risk of heart disease.

 The foods you eat can have a strong influence on LDL levels.

-This is supported by a study in hypothyroid rats, where ginger extract lowered LDL cholesterol to a similar extent as the cholesterol-lowering drug atorvastatin (
+These findings are supported by a study in rats with hypothyroidism or diabetes.
+Ginger extract lowered LDL (bad) cholesterol to a similar extent as the cholesterol-lowering drug atorvastatin (

-There is some evidence, in both animals and humans, that ginger can lead to significant reductions in LDL cholesterol and blood triglyceride levels.
+There’s some evidence, in both humans and animals, that ginger can lead to significant reductions in LDL (bad) cholesterol, total cholesterol, and blood triglyceride levels.

-Ginger extract has been studied as an alternative treatment for several forms of cancer.
+Ginger has been studied as an alternative remedy for several forms of cancer.

-However, a follow-up study in individuals at a high risk of colon cancer did not confirm these findings (
+However, a follow-up study in individuals at a high risk for colorectal cancer didn’t produce the same results (

-Ginger contains a substance called 6-gingerol, which may have protective effects against cancer.
-However, this needs to be studied a lot more.
+Ginger contains the substance gingerol, which appears to have protective effects against cancer.
+However, more studies are needed.

 Oxidative stress and chronic inflammation can accelerate the aging process.

-Some studies in animals suggest that the antioxidants and bioactive compounds in ginger can inhibit inflammatory responses that occur in the brain (
+Some animal studies suggest that the antioxidants and bioactive compounds in ginger can inhibit inflammatory responses that occur in the brain (

-There is also some evidence that ginger can enhance brain function directly.
-In a study of 60 middle-aged women, ginger extract was shown to improve reaction time and working memory (
+There’s also some evidence that ginger can help enhance brain function directly.
+In a 2012 study of healthy middle-aged women, daily doses of ginger extract were shown to improve reaction time and working memory (

-Studies suggest that ginger can protect against age-related damage to the brain.
-It can also improve brain function in elderly women.
+Animal studies suggest that ginger can protect against age-related damage to the brain.
+It can also help improve brain function in middle-aged women.

-Ginger may fight harmful bacteria, as well as the RSV virus, which could reduce your risk of infections.
+Ginger may fight harmful bacteria and viruses, which could reduce your risk for infections.